-In order to confirm an SMA diagnosis, a molecular genetic blood test must be performed to confirm whether or not an individual has the SMN1 gene mutation that causes spinal muscular atrophy.
+Genetic testing is the most accurate way to confirm whether or not an individual has the SMN1 gene mutation that causes SMA.
 This test is also referred to as an SMN gene deletion test.
 The copy number of the SMN2 gene can also be determined.
 Approximately 95% to 98% of individuals with a clinical diagnosis of spinal muscular atrophy have a mutation in the SMN1 gene.
 The SMN gene deletion test is performed by several diagnostic laboratories.
 The results can be achieved in approximately 3 to 4 weeks, though this may vary by center.

 Since hypotonia is a common finding in several genetic conditions, a doctor may order a congenital hypotonia panel.
 This will test for spinal muscular atrophy as well as myotonic dystrophy (type 1), Prader-Willi syndrome, Angelman syndrome, and maternal uniparental disomy 14.
 The turnaround time for a congenital hypotonia panel is approximately 3 weeks.